 Bar Chart in Tableau is handy to compare the data visually.
 For example, If we want to check the Sales by Color, we can use this bar chart.
 By seeing this bar chart, One can understand which color product is performing better compared to others.

 Creating a Bar chart in Tableau Desktop is very easy.
 If you drag a measure to Column Card and Dimension to RowCard, it will automatically generate the Bar Chart.
-In this article, we show you how to create a Bar Chart in Tableau and Stacked Bar Charts with an example.
-For this Bar chart demo, we are going to use the Data Source we created in our previous article.
+In this article, we show you how to create a Bar Chart in Tableau and Stacked Bar Charts.

 Create a Bar Chart in Tableau Approach 1